 Twinleaf – Jeffersonia diphylla

 As you are out looking for early spring flowers you would be lucky to spot one of these showy white flowers.
+These flowers have a distinctive way of shedding their pollen.
 Their distinctive leaves gives it the name ‘Twinleaf’

 Keep this rare plant alive in NJ; plant one this year.
 Blooms mid April.